KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 This section has been quickly covered in the article at CSS-Tricks but since it is the very basics I have to put this here as well.

-**You can use spaces or commas as separator.** Even if I feel more comfortable with commas since it is the classic separator for arrays (JavaScript, PHP...). _You can check the separator of a list with the `list-separator($list)` function._
+**You can use spaces or commas as separator.** Even if I feel more comfortable with commas since it is the classic separator for arrays (JavaScript, PHP…). _You can check the separator of a list with the `list-separator($list)` function._

 ```scss
 $list-space: 'item-1' 'item-2' 'item-3';